openfun/richie/docs/accessibility-testing.md

 ## Running the tests

-There are two way to use the `Cypress` tests: through a terminal-based runner and through the `Cypress` UI.
+There are two ways to use the `Cypress` tests: through a terminal-based runner and through the `Cypress` UI.
 Both are started through `yarn` but they have different use cases.

 ```bash
 yarn cypress run